sweattep/ancient_quotes/README.md

 >The balance and scales of justice have their origin in God; all the weights in the bag are His doing

 >Ordinary folks are merely a breath, and important people a sham; if you lay them on a balance scale, they go up - both together they are lighter than nothing

+>Don't even mention the name of their gods, let alone have people swear by them, serve them, or worship them

+>When our enemies heard that the plot was known to us, and God had foiled their plans, we all returned to the wall, everyone to his work

+>Fight for your brothers, sons, daughters, wives, and homes